nosdav/spec/README.md

 # NosDAV - Nostr Distributed Authoring and Versioning

-NosDAV is a specification that extends WebDAV to provide a way to store files using HTTP requests.
-The specification includes an authentication mechanism that involves sending a header with a signed nostr event to ensure the authenticity of the request.
+NosDAV is a distributed protocol that extends WebDAV, designed to be used in conjunction with the Nostr network.
+It provides a secure and efficient way to store files in the cloud using HTTP requests.
+The protocol includes a robust authentication mechanism that requires clients to send a signed Nostr event in a custom header to verify the authenticity of requests.
+By leveraging the power of Nostr and HTTP, NosDAV provides an innovative solution for secure cloud storage

 ## New account provision